 1. To grow your blog traffic (SEO)

-For more about keyword research read Keyword research for bloggers
+For more about keyword research, read A beginner’s guide to keyword research for bloggers

-For more about optimising your blog posts for keywords, read How to use the Yoast plugin to grow your blog
+For more about optimizing your blog posts for keywords, read How to use the Yoast plugin to grow your blog

 2. To grow your blog traffic (social media/Pinterest)